dossiersolutions/amqp-connector/README.md

        implementation("no.dossier.libraries:amqp-connector:0.1.0")

-3. Create instance of the connector using DSL and start publishing and/or consuming messages
+3. Create an instance of the connector using dedicated Kotlin DSL and start publishing and/or consuming messages

     ```
     class ExampleResource {